Home Blog Student Support My Role as Your Trainer

 Student Support

 Trainers don’t just train.
-They listen, they learn, they plan, they adapt, they help, they soothe, they challenge and they tolerate.
+My role as your trainer is to listen, learn, plan, adapt, help, soothe, challenge and tolerate.

-Students expect all this, and often more besides.
-But, for a Trainer to be effective at training, they must be very clear about what is most important.
+Students expect all this, and often more besides those.
+But, for a Trainer to be effective at training, I must be very clear about what is most important.

-We gave it some thought and came up with the following list – it is not everything, but it captures what we believe the most important things are.
+We gave it some thought and came up with the following list – it is not everything, but it captures what we believe the most important things are when it comes to the perspective of "my role as your trainer".
 And it doesn’t matter if it is the Cert IV TAE or TAE Diplomas or something entirely different, if we get this right, then we have the best chance of success.

 My Role As Your Trainer